Hindu Munnani: Activities

-Murders
+Attacks against Hindu Munnani

-Thirukovilur Sundaram, In 1981, Hindu Munnani leader, Thirukovilur Sundaram was murdered at R. S. Puram in Coimbatore by Islamic fundamentalists.
+In 1981, Hindu Munnani leader, Thirukovilur Sundaram, was murdered at R. S. Puram in Coimbatore by Islamic fundamentalists.

-S Vellaiappan, He was a senior leader of Hindu Munnani in Vellore.
-He was murdered by a gang of 8 people when he was headed towards Ramakrishna Math on his motorbike in July 2013.
+S Vellaiappan, a senior leader of Hindu Munnani in Vellore, was murdered by a gang of 8 people when he was headed towards Ramakrishna Math on his motorbike in July 2013.

-K. P. S. Suresh Kumar, He was the president of the Hindu Munnani for Thiruvallur East district.
+K. P. S. Suresh Kumar: He was the president of the Hindu Munnani for Thiruvallur East district.
 He was originally from Kanyakumari.
-It is alleged that he was murdered by people from Al Ummah, an Islamic terrorist organisation, in June 2014.
+He was murdered by people from Al Ummah, a banned Islamic terrorist organisation, in June 2014.
 Three members were detained by the police in August 2014.

-Jeevaraj, He was Hindu Munnani's Tirunelveli town secretary.
-He was murdered by his wife due to illicit adulterous relationship with other girl in July 2014.
+Jeevaraj: He was Hindu Munnani's Tirunelveli town secretary.
+He was murdered by his wife due to alleged illicit, adulterous relationship with other girl in July 2014.

-C Sasikumar, A member in Coimbatore, A gang chased him on motorcycles and attacked him with sickles.
+C Sasikumar: A member in Coimbatore.
+A gang of two members from Popular Front of India (PFI), a banned Muslim organization, chased him on motorcycles and attacked him with sickles.
 He suffered injuries and died in Coimbatore Medical College and Hospital (CMCH).